Nathan-The-Analyst/Power-BI/README.md

+# Professional Data Survey

 Through this project, I transformed a raw professional survey collected online into actionable insights by using POWER BI.

 The Process Involved: